spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that during the user impersonation process, the agent's data is logged.
+Make sure that, during the user impersonation process, the agent's data is logged.

 {% endinfo_block %}